 The Service may contain content, links or apps that are supplied by a third party, and those third parties may collect Usage Information and your Device Identifier when pages from the Service are served to you for their own commercial purposes.
 In addition, when you are on the Service you may be directed to other sites and apps that are operated and controlled by third parties that we do not control.
 We are not responsible for the data collection and privacy practices employed by any of these third parties or their sites or apps and they may be tracking you across multiple online services and may be sharing the results of that tracking with us and/or others.
 These third parties may have their own terms of service, privacy policies or other policies and ask you to agree to the same.
 For example, if you “click” on a link, the “click” may take you off the Service onto a different location.
 These other online services may associate their Tracking Technologies with you, independently collect information about you, including Personal Information, and may or may not have their own published privacy policies.
 We are not responsible for these third-party privacy policies or the practices of Third-Party Owners.
 Be sure to review any available policies before submitting any personally identifiable information to a third-party application or otherwise interacting with it and exercise caution in connection with these applications.
 We also encourage you to note when you leave our Service and to review the third-party privacy policies of all third-party locations and exercise caution in connection with them.

-Although Wild Brain’s headquarters are located in London, the United Kingdom, the Service is and intended for users located in the European Union, the United States and Canada.
-If you are located outside of the these countries and territories, please be aware that information we collect including Personal Information, will be transferred to, and processed, stored and used in the United Kingdom by Wild Brain, its affiliates, and/or third party service providers.
-Also, please be aware that information we collect, including Personal Information, may be transferred to, and processed, stored and used in countries outside of the United Kingdom where the local governments, courts, government agencies and law enforcement authorities may be able to access that information.
+Although Company’s headquarters are located in Halifax, Canada, we have offices in the United States and the European Union.
+Thus, the Service is operated in Canada, the United States and the European Union and intended for users located in these jurisdictions.
+If you are located outside of the Canada or the U.S., please be aware that information we collect including Personal Information, will be transferred to, and processed, stored and used in Canada or the U.S. by Company, its affiliates, and/or third party service providers.
+Also, please be aware that information we collect, including Personal Information, may be transferred to, and processed, stored and used in countries outside of Canada where the local governments, courts, government agencies and law enforcement authorities may be able to access that information.
 By using the Service or providing us with any information, you consent to the transfer to, and processing, usage, sharing and storage of your information, including Personal Information, in Canada, the United States and/or the European Union as described in this Privacy & Cookies Policy.

 In the event that we become aware that we have collected personal information from any Child without first having obtained parental consent, we will dispose of that information in accordance with COPPA and other applicable laws and regulations.
 If you are a parent or guardian and you believe that your Child under the age of thirteen (13) has provided us with personal information without COPPA-required consent, please contact us at firstname.lastname@example.org.